 There has been lots of research about the factors that determine when boys and girls start going through puberty.
 A complex mix of factors comes into play, including:

-- Weight and % of body fat to body weight.
-This is particularly important for girls.
-Research has shown that being overweight or obese can lead to them getting their first period earlier than other girls.
+Weight and body fat are two important factors that can affect the onset of puberty, particularly for girls.
+Research has shown that having high levels of body fat can lead to girls getting their first period earlier than other girls.

-- Country of birth and environment – children in developed countries and particularly in dense urban areas hit puberty earlier than those in less developed countries or who live in rural areas.
+The country of birth and environment can play a significant role in the onset of puberty.
+Generally speaking, research has found that children in developed countries and those who live in dense urban areas hit puberty earlier than those in less developed countries or those who live in rural areas.